valerio-oliveira/dataops-trail/README.md

 In case of the main database gets unavailable for any reason, the DataOps team will run the database-failover playbook.

-The failover process consists in two steps:
+The failover process consists of two steps:

 - promoting the standby to main database; and
-- to redirect all application requests to the new main database server.
+- redirecting all application requests to the new main database server.

 ---

 ### Region Failover

-In case of the entire main Region gets unavailable, the DataOps team shall run the same database-playbook.
+In case of the entire main Region gets unavailable, the DataOps team shall run the same database-failover playbook as before.

-In addition to proceed the database-failover, the region failover will require DNS redireting.
+In addition, the Region failover will require DNS redireting.

 > About DNS